 Nikayon: Cabin clean up time- each bunk spends a period cleaning up.
 Each cabin uses a “chore wheel” to assign tasks to campers and counselors.

 Menucha: Rest hour- after lunch, campers and counselors return to their cabins.
 Campers are not required to sleep, but this is generally a quiet time; good time for reading writing letters, etc.

 Etgar: Means “challenge”- different specialty areas provide campers with opportunities to challenge themselves.
-Includes Ropes Course, Campscape (camp craft and garden), Israeli Scouts, Drumming, Nature, and Archery.
+Includes Ropes Course, Campscape (camp craft and garden), Israeli Scouts, Fishing, Nature, and Mountain Biking (for Kochavim-Chalutzim).

 Tarbut: Means “culture”- campers participate in performing arts activities.
-Includes Dance, Circus Arts, Drama, Krav Maga (self defense), Coleman Rocks (Tsofim-Chalutzim), Music (Bonim-Kochavim), Songleading (Tsofim-Chalutzim), Guitar (Tsofim-Chalutzim), and Theatre Tech.
+Includes Dance, Drumming, Drama, Krav Maga (self defense), Archery, Coleman Rocks (Tsofim-Chalutzim), Music (Bonim-Solelim), Songleading (Tsofim-Chalutzim), Chess (Tsofim only), and Comedy (Chalutzim).

 Omanut: Means “art”- campers participate in visual arts activities.
-Includes Ceramics, Arts and Crafts, Video, Jewish Cooking, Podcasting, and Metals (Solelim-Chalutzim).
+Includes Ceramics, Arts and Crafts, Video, Jewish Cooking, Photography, and Metals (Kochavim-Chalutzim).